Morcheeba

-Morcheeba is an English electronic band formed in the mid-1990s with founding members vocalist Skye Edwards and the brothers Paul and Ross Godfrey.
+Morcheeba are an English electronic band formed in the mid-1990s with founding members brothers Paul and Ross Godfrey who later recruited vocalist Skye Edwards.
 They mix influences from trip hop, rock, folk rock and downtempo, and have produced ten regular studio albums since 1995, two of which reached the UK top ten.
-Edwards left the band in 2003, after which the brothers used a number of singers before she rejoined in 2009.
+Edwards left the band in 2003, after which the brothers naturally used a number of guest singers before she rejoined in 2010.
 They recruit additional members for their live performances and have toured internationally.
-In 2014 Paul Godfrey resigned from the band.
+Paul Godfrey distanced himself from the band he'd created in 2014.
 Edwards and Ross Godfrey later formed Skye & Ross and released a self-titled album in September 2016.
-Their latest studio album as Morcheeba, Blackest Blue, was released in May 2021 and was preceded by singles "Sounds of Blue", "Oh Oh Yeah" and "The Moon".
-It features collaborations with Brad Barr from The Barr Brothers, and Duke Garwood, whom Edwards described as "a diamond geezer".
+Their latest studio album without Paul as Morcheeba, Escape the Chaos, was released in 2025.

 Biography

 1995–2001: Beginnings and mainstream success

-Originally from the small town of Saltwood, just north of Hythe, Kent, the Godfrey brothers—DJ/producer Paul Godfrey and multi-instrumentalist Ross Godfrey—moved to London when they were in their late teens.
-Sometime in the mid 1990s, at a party in Greenwich, the brothers met Skye Edwards, who was singing backup in a funk band, and also played guitar; before too long the three began recording songs together, and formed the trio Morcheeba.
-At first they produced tracks at their home studio, together with engineer Pete Norris.
+Originally from the small village of Saltwood, just north of Hythe, Kent, the Godfrey brothers—DJ/Drummer/producer/engineer and Lyricist Paul and multi-instrumentalist Ross—moved to London when they were gaining traction from A&R people.
+Sometime in the mid-1990s, at a party in Greenwich, the brothers met Skye Edwards, who was singing backup in a funk band, and also played guitar; before too long the three began recording songs together, and formed the trio Morcheeba.
+At first Paul produced tracks at their home studio in his bedroom, with engineer Pete Norris helping with the wiring.
+Pete Norris would go on to co-produce, engineer, and co-mix Morcheeba's first four albums.

-They were eventually signed to China Records by Angus Blair (A&R) and the band released their debut Trigger Hippie EP, in October 1995.
-At the same time, Paul Ablett came on board as manager.
-The band's debut album, Who Can You Trust?, was released in April 1996 and fitted into the trip hop genre through a combination of Paul Godfrey's hip hop roots, Ross Godfrey's psychedelic rock influences and Edwards' soul-styled vocals.
-A second single, "Tape Loop", appeared in July 1996.
-The band began to play live around Europe and North America, with a live band that included five additional members.
-At this point, the band had outgrown the home recording set-up and the brothers purchased their own studio.
-In 1997, they contributed to the David Byrne album Feelings, participating in the recording and production of the release.
+They were eventually signed to China Records (WMG) by Angus Blair (A&R) and the band released their debut Trigger Hippie EP in October 1995.
+At the same time, Paul Ablett came on board as the second manager.
+The band's debut album, Who Can You Trust?, was released in April 1996 and fitted snugly into the trip hop genre through a combination of Paul Godfrey's hip hop roots, Ross Godfrey's psychedelic rock influences and Edwards' soul-styled vocals.
+A second single, "Tape Loop", appeared in July 1996 and was a hit on BBC Radio 1 and TV.
+The band began to play live non-stop in Europe and North America, with a live band that included five additional members.
+At this point, the band had outgrown the home recording set-up and the brothers were renting their own studio in Battersea as Paul was heavily influenced by the Beastie Boys and wanted total creative freedom, having engineered many different styles in Kent before starting the project.
+Being a sample seeker, he felt he knew the versatile way to keep albums interesting.
+In 1997, after a mind-blowing phone call Paul had with a family hero, they contributed to the David Byrne album Feelings, participating in the recording and production of the release when they weren't on the road.